 Any organization that has applied for and received funding from a foundation or government office can tell you that even the most straightforward grants are logistically complicated.

-The grant writing process on its own requires many steps and often dedicated tools, but that’s only half the work.
-You must also effectively manage your grants to receive all your awarded funding, maintain compliance, strengthen relationships with funders, and build a track record of success.
+The grant writing process alone requires many steps and dedicated tools, but that’s only half the battle.
+For applicants, you must also effectively manage your grants to continue receiving funding, maintain compliance, strengthen relationships with funders, and build a track record of success.
+On the other side of the award process, grantmakers must manage application processes, conduct rigorous due diligence, distribute funds to selected organizations, and monitor the impact of their investments.

 To accomplish this (and minimize headaches), you'll need the right tools for the job.
-Nonprofits typically use grant management software to organize and streamline the many moving parts of this process.
+Nonprofits and grantmakers alike typically use grant management software to organize and streamline the entire grant lifecycle.

-We’ll answer these questions and more—follow along to learn all the essentials you’ll need to make informed decisions for your nonprofit’s grant management efforts.
+If you want to invest in grant management software, you likely have a few questions.
+Follow along to learn all the essentials you’ll need to make informed decisions for your organization’s grant management efforts.

 First, the basics: Why do nonprofits use grant management software?